After a Pancreas Transplant

 Follow-Up Care for Your Pancreas

 Routine follow-up appointments are scheduled after a transplant.
-Although the patient and transplant team jointly remain focused on the good health of the patient, the patient now holds the key to success.
+Although your transplant team remains focused on your good health, you now hold the key to success.
 Faithful adherence to medications and lab tests along with annual reviews at our clinic give the greatest level of assurance that the transplanted pancreas will continue to function.